Jeff Johnson (Ohio politician)

-Jeffrey D. Johnson (born April 10, 1958) is an American politician and attorney who is serving as an elected Judge of the Cleveland Municipal Court.
+Jeffrey D. Johnson (born April 10, 1958) is an American politician and attorney who is serving as an elected judge of the Cleveland Municipal Court.
 He also served as a member of Cleveland City Council for Ward 10 from 2014 to 2018.
-Johnson served as councilman for Ward 8 from 1984 to 1990 and as a member of the Ohio Senate from 1990 to 1998.
+Johnson served as councilman for Ward 8 from 1984 to 1990, and as a member of the Ohio Senate from 1990 to 1998.

 Early life and education

 Johnson was raised in the Collinwood neighborhood and graduated from Collinwood High School.
-He holds a bachelor's degree in communications from Kent State University and a Juris Doctor and a master's degree in political science from Case Western Reserve University.
+He holds a bachelor's degree in communications from Kent State University, and a Juris Doctor and a master's degree in political science from Case Western Reserve University.

 Career

 Johnson was seen as a rising star in the Democratic Party in the 1990s, and announced his candidate to replace retiring representative Louis Stokes in the U.S. House of Representatives in 1998.
 A few weeks after his announcement, however, he was indicted on federal charges of extortion.
-FBI agents said between 1994 and 1996 Johnson accepted $17,000 in campaign contributions and personal loans in exchange for using his influence to land state licenses for grocers.
-He was convicted in November 1998 and began his sentence in 2000 after losing an appeal, serving 15 months in prison and a halfway house.
+FBI agents said that between 1994 and 1996, Johnson accepted $17,000 in campaign contributions and personal loans in exchange for using his influence to land state licenses for grocers.
+He was convicted in November 1998, and began his sentence in 2000 after losing an appeal, serving 15 months in prison and a halfway house.

 Johnson returned to Cleveland, and was released early from probation in December 2001.
-He was hired in 2002 by Cleveland Mayor Jane Campbell as a Special Assistant, and in 2003, was appointed as a Cabinet Director of the city’s Department of Community Relations.
-In 2007, Johnson’s federal conviction was Expunged and his Record Sealed in Ohio by Judge Nancy McDonnell, Administrative Judge for the Cuyahoga County Court of Common Pleas.
-In 2009, the Supreme Court of Ohio unanimously reinstated Johnson’s law license.
+He was hired in 2002 by Cleveland Mayor Jane Campbell as a special assistant, and in 2003, was appointed as a cabinet director of the city's Department of Community Relations.
+In 2007, Johnson's federal conviction was expunged and his record sealed in Ohio by Nancy McDonnell, administrative judge for the Cuyahoga County Court of Common Pleas.
+In 2009, the Supreme Court of Ohio unanimously reinstated Johnson's law license.

 Cleveland City Council

-In 1984, Johnson was appointed as Councilman for Ward 8 as then-councilman Michael White was appointed to the Ohio State Senate.
-Johnson was then elected as the Ward 8 Councilman 90 days later and re-elected in 1985 and 1989.
-Johnson was co-sponsor of the city's first Fair Housing Law and led the successful effort to establish Cleveland's Sex Crime and Child Abuse Investigative Unit in the Cleveland Police Department.
-During his tenure, the Ward 8 Glenville neighborhood received new economic and housing development projects including the Glenville Plaza, Eastside Market and Abyssinia Towers, a senior citizen apartment complex.
+In 1984, Johnson was appointed as councilman for Ward 8, as then-councilman Michael White was appointed to the Ohio State Senate.
+Johnson was elected as the Ward 8 councilman 90 days later, and was re-elected in 1985 and 1989.
+He was co-sponsor of the city's first Fair Housing Law, and led the successful effort to establish Cleveland's Sex Crime and Child Abuse Investigative Unit in the Cleveland Police Department.
+During his tenure, the Ward 8 Glenville neighborhood received new economic and housing development projects, including the Glenville Plaza, Eastside Market and Abyssinia Towers, a senior citizen apartment complex.
 Johnson was recognized and honored for his public service by local community groups.